mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while warming up with the puzzles from 2015.

+## Day 6: Wait For It

+Wow.
+What a difference.
+This one was simple compared to previous days.

 ## Day 5: If You Give A Seed A Fertilizer

 Part 1 wasn't too bad, but figuring out how to slice ranges in part 2